Policy Brief

 75% of domestic and 50% of commercial fossil fuel boilers decarbonised.
 In terms of numbers this means 16,000 domestic boilers and 1,700 commercial boilers

 The 16,000 target works out at 2,000 a year over an eight year period.
-In the final nine months of 2024, that is after the incentive scheme had been running for a year 181 grants were made, an annual rate of 241.
+In the first nine months of 2025, that is after the incentive scheme had been running for nearly two years, 241 grants were made, an annual rate of 321.
 This performance is very similar to that in the UK.

 Conclusion

-The target of reducing emissions by 68% compared to the 1990 baseline by 2030 cannot be achieved.
-This would require an annual 6.8% reduction in emissions whereas the figures for the two most years for which figures are available are 2.9% in 2022 and 0.2% in 2023.
+The target of reducing emissions by 68% compared to the 1990 baseline by 2030 seems impossible to achieve at the current rate of policy adoption and implementation.
+This would require an annual 7.0% reduction in emissions whereas the figures for the two most years for which figures are available are 2.9% in 2022 and 0.2% in 2023.
 The reason why the target cannot be achieved is that no measures have been adopted which could significantly reduce emissions.
-The incentives to buy electric vehicles and to decarbonise boilers have been too small to have any effect and the freeze on fuel duty has had the opposite effect.
+The incentives to buy electric vehicles and to decarbonise boilers have been too small to have any effect and the freeze on fuel duty has failed to create any incentive for limiting fossil fuel usage.

 Further information

-The government website has a page The Journey to Net Zero.
+The government website has a page The Journey to Net Zero, although this is now significantly out of date.